JACKYLUO1991/CMNet/README.md

 # CMNet

 ## Pay Attention
 Once the paper is accepted, I will disclose all the training codes and detailed training procedures.

 ## Major introduction！！！！
 The new version has achieved good results on multiple datasets.
-The code and pre-trained model are about to be open source ...